smartcontractkit/chainlink-aptos/README.md

 ### Custom images on PRs
 If you want to test the CI with a custom core image you need to specify in the PR body either the commit sha or branch name in the following format `core_ref:<sha>;` e.g `core_ref:develop;`.
-_Note:_ Develop does not work untill the core aptos_init branch is merged
+_Note:_ Develop does not work until the core aptos-init branch is merged